Johncvieri/Oto-YT/DEPLOYMENT_SUMMARY.md

 - FFmpeg integration for video processing
 - Supabase database for analytics and tracking
 - Telegram notifications for status updates
-- Docker containerization for easy deployment
+- Railway nixpacks deployment for easy setup
 - Railway-optimized configuration

 ## Deployment Information

 ### Files Included:
 - All 3 workflow files with daily scheduling (`0 12 * * *`)
-- Docker configuration for containerization
+- Railway configuration for deployment
 - Railway deployment configuration
 - Asset templates for video processing
 - Documentation files for setup and usage